Magisk-Modules-Repo/magisk-drm-disabler/README.md

 ## READ THIS FIRST

 Some (quite a few) users have reported various breakages due to this module.
 It is not really possible to fix them, since it seems that DRM might be integrated to tightly into some ROMs.
-You have been warned.
+If that happens, use LIGHT mode instead of FULL mode during installation.

 ## Description